cheqd/product-docs/tutorials/did-registrar/create-a-resource.md

     Result : "RiJelgAtm26arp8-cYfLVyyYnvoAgnnaL1Lndf_6G_iuoQtrTRgt5TD1GCwJXb30y8Fc7L_jzN3hH4WZRzeqDw"
 ```

 </details>

-**NOTE: If there are n verification methods for the controller then n signatures are required to publish a DID**
+**NOTE:** If there are n verification methods for the controller then n signatures are required to publish a DID

 Copy the Result value from the response

 <br>

-### Submit Signature
+## Submit Signature

 Use the `/create-resource` api again

 1. Create the payload using as below
     * jobId
     * secret
        * signingResponse
             * verificationMethodId
-            * signatue
+            * signature

     <details>
     <summary>Request</summary>